This website is intended for use by patients and caregivers in the US only.

 PALYNZIQ may cause serious side effects, including:

-• Other allergic reactions to PALYNZIQ can happen during treatment with PALYNZIQ.
-Contact your healthcare provider right away if you have any of the following symptoms of an allergic reaction including: rash, itching, or swelling of the face, lips, eyes, or tongue.
-Your healthcare provider may change your dose of PALYNZIQ, stop your treatment with PALYNZIQ for a period of time, or prescribe medicine for you to take before your PALYNZIQ injection to help reduce the symptoms of an allergic reaction
+• Other allergic reactions to PALYNZIQ can happen during treatment.
+Call your healthcare provider right away if you have any of the following symptoms of an allergic reaction including: rash, itching, or swelling of the face, lips, eyes, or tongue.
+Your healthcare provider may change your dose of PALYNZIQ, pause your treatment, or give you medicine for you to take before your injection to help reduce the symptoms of an allergic reaction.

 Important notes